Introduction to Is Hadoop Open Source?

 8. Fast processing

 While traditional ETL and batch processes can take hours, days, or even weeks to load large amounts of data, the need to analyze that data in real-time is becoming critical day after day.
 Hadoop is extremely good at high-volume batch processing because of its ability to do parallel processing.
-Hadoop can perform batch processes 10 times faster than on a single thread server or on the mainframe.
-The tools for data processing are often on the same servers where the data is located, resulting in the much faster data processing.
-If you’re dealing with large volumes of unstructured data, Hadoop is able to efficiently process terabytes of data in just minutes, and petabytes in hours.
+Hadoop can perform batch processes 10 times faster than on a single thread server or the mainframe.
+The data processing tools are often on the same servers where the data is located, resulting in the much faster data processing.
+If you’re dealing with large volumes of unstructured data, Hadoop can efficiently process terabytes of data in just minutes, and petabytes in hours.

 9. Easy To Use